stella3d/eth-atp/README.md

 ### Keys

-The gateway generates a self-custodied rotation key for the user's new did, where you have to write down a seed.
+The gateway must generate a self-custodied rotation key for the user's new did, where you have to write down a seed.
+This key must be registered in the user's DID document.

 This part is important both technically and socially.

 #### Technical

-ensuring that all users onboarded this way have self-custodied rotation keys is a genuine improvement in decentralization vs the status quo on Bluesky, where most users do not have their own rotation keys.
+Ensuring that all users onboarded this way have self-custodied rotation keys is a genuine improvement in decentralization vs the status quo on Bluesky, where most users do not have their own rotation keys.
 This can help us avoid future arguments around decentralization of atproto.

 #### Social